Fragum erugatum: Biology

 Microfragum erugatum lives buried just below the sandy seabed, extending its siphons to the surface to draw in water in order to breathe and feed.
 It has symbiotic zooxanthellae in its mantle and gill tissues.
 These microalgae are photosynthetic and transfer simple organic compounds to their mollusc host which it uses to supplement the planktonic particles it filters from the water.
 This is a similar feeding strategy to that employed by the related giant clams (Tridacninae) which also contain symbiotic algae.
 In the clams this strategy is so successful that their shells become stronger, they have long lives and are able to grow to a very large size.
 By contrast, in Fragum erugatum, the molluscs remain small but thrive, becoming very numerous, sometimes being found at densities of 4,000 per square metre (11 sq ft).
 They are found subtidally at depths of between 1.2 and 6.5 m.
 Their lifespan may be just one year.

 Microfragum erugatum is a synchronous hermaphrodite.
 There seems to be a single spawning event each year with the cohort of juveniles being all the same age.
 The gametes are liberated into the sea where the eggs are fertilised.
 The larvae form part of the zooplankton and drift with the currents until they settle on the seabed to undergo metamorphosis into juveniles.

+Uses

+There are substantial deposits of Fragum erugatum around the coast of Hamelin Pool.
+Occasional rain dissolves some of the calcium in the shells, which, as it dries, cements the shells together.
+Bricks are sawn from the deposits of shells, and have been used in buildings in the area - such as a church in Denham.